Blog for The Windseeker Thor Miramar MotorCoach

 We are pleased to report that on Aptil 14, we have arrived back down at Fern Ridge Shores on west side of Fern Ridge Lake, Oregon just west of Eugene.
 The lake is almost full for the season and should get there by end of the month, as the Army Corps allows it to fill gradually.
 The marinas are open and we'll be launching the boats very soon.
 Looking forward to another great sailing season at Fern Ridge Lake.
 We plan to be here all summer until the lake closes again October 1.

 When I purchased our beautiful battery powered British Racing Green 2017 EZ-GO golf cart last year, I factored in the reality that it would need a new set of batteries.
 Batteries for a 48v cart are no small item.
 It has six 8v batteries and these can run up to $2000 for a set of wet cell batteries.
-AGM (glass mat) batteries cost wice that.
+AGM (glass mat) batteries cost twice that.
 Lithium Ion batteries can be substituted and are a bit cheaper nowadays, but older systems are not compatible with lithium ion and then there are the worries of fires.
 So we stuck with wet cell lead acid batteries.
 Pictured is the old bank of Trojan batteries... and I replaced them with the same Trojan batteries today.
 I ordered them from Golf Cart Geeks for for $1400 and they were delivered yesterday.
 I installed them today, April 21, reusing the same Trojan Hydrolink watering system.

 Today, Thursday Aptil 24, we got in an excellent day of sailing on Fern ridge Lake... winds in the 10-12 range, sunny skies and temps in the upper 60's.
 A great start to the 2025 sailing season.
 The lake levels are up at the maximum (full pool) so we're looking forward to a full 6 month season... hopefully lots of time on the water.
 Still a little chilly so I have my flannel shirt on... but bright sun, nonetheless, so I have my sunglasses with attached nose shield in place.
-Too many years of unprotected exposure on the old schnozola so I have to protect it every time we go out on the boat.
+Too many years of unprotected exposure on the old schnozzola so I have to protect it every time we go out on the boat.
 The full brim helps as well.

-Our young eagles are growing everyday, rapidly developing from chicks to real eagles.
+Our young eagles are growing every day, rapidly developing from chicks to real eagles.
 As mentioned before, young eagles are called fledglings once they leave the nest for the first time. which happens around 10-13 weeks of age.
 We have been watching Gizmo and Sunny since they were first hatched in early March, so as of now at April 29 they are now 9 weeks old and are practicing their skills every day, as they stand at the edge of their nest and flap their wings in mock flight.
 It won't be long before they take flight for real. probably in the next couple weeks.
 I feel like these two are my Godchildren so I look in on them every day.
-The video footage gives us the ability to back up the time line up to 24 hours or so, and thus I hope to be able to catch one or both flying off for the first time.
+The video footage gives us the ability to back up the timeline up to 24 hours or so, and thus I hope to be able to catch one or both flying off for the first time.
 That will be my next post.

 Today, May 6, we had Manny with Affordable Mobile RV Repairs out to handle a number of chores for us on the Vilano 5th wheel... servicing the A/C units on the roof, servicing the leveling jacks and slide mechanisms, etc etc. This is his pickup and trailer in the driveway with the inset showing him up on the roof of the Vilano.